Bridport - Dorset

 1996 The geriatric hospital 'Port Bredy' in Barrack Street, formally the Union Workhouse, was closed down.
 Work started to convert into residential apartments.

-1997 Bridport Library transferred from East Street to South Street.
-Building's original stone facade was restored from having been the local Fire Station.
+1997 Bridport Library transferred to South Street.
+The building's original stone facade was restored from having been the local Fire Station.
+The library's previous location was at the Literary and Scientific Institute in East Street.

 1998 Temporary recycling centre was opened in South Street, to replace a previous facility in Bothenhampton.